t5 unlimited instances can maintain high CPU performance for any period of time, without being limited to the baseline CPU performance.

 - After the instance starts, assuming the CPU utilization is 50%, the instance consumes 0.5 initial CPU credits per minute, while 0.1 CPU credits are allocated in the meantime.
 As a result, CPU credits continue to decrease.

-- After the instance has been running for N minutes, assuming the accumulated CPU credits are used up, the advance credits are spent to maintain high CPU performance.
+- After the instance has been running for N minutes, assuming the accrued CPU credits are used up, the advance credits are spent to maintain high CPU performance.

 - After the instance has been running for N + X minutes, assuming the 144 advance credits are used up, excess credits are used to maintain high CPU performance.